 - wide-brimmed hat/baseball caps for sun protection

 - walking shoes/boots

 You’re there for the experience, so don’t lose sight of that.
 Dress comfortably…

 It will be chilly in the early morning when you start your game drive, so you’ll need to layer up.
 Don’t forget to bring a fleece!
 At night, there will usually be a campfire to keep you warm, but you’ll want to wear long sleeves and trousers to cover yourself up and avoid those pesky mosquitoes.
 Also keep in mind, you get a lot dustier than you may expect because of the roads.
 Speaking of dust, Julie Palo Hayes shares, “avoid white if possible…there’s a reason that green is popular for safari!”

-I also love a field jacket like the classic from J.Crew.
+Must-haves on safari are quick-dry pants comfortable enough for climbing in and out of the vehicles; a bathing suit for lazy lodge afternoons; cute cotton bandanas, which not only elevate neutral safari staples when tied around your neck or hair, but have endless uses from protecting your nose and mouth from dust, to cooling you down when dipped in cold water.
+We also love a field jacket like the classic from J.Crew.
 Waxed cotton ones protect from wind and rain, while lightweight linen ones provide sun protection.
 Big pockets mean you won’t have to lug a bag on game drives, but can still access essentials like camera batteries, polarized sunglasses, lip balm, eye drops, and a good no-mess, brush-on mineral sunblock like Peter Thomas Roth Instant Mineral SPF 45.
-The African sun is no joke!”
+The African sun is no joke!